 Cunard dress code examples – Girls:

-I loved afternoon tea, it was one of my favourite things about Cunard by a million miles.
+I loved the afternoon tea – it was my favourite thing about Cunard by a million miles.

 Would I do it again?

-For a week or less I would definitely consider cruising with Cunard and dressing up for dinner, however, I don’t think I would like to dress as formally for any great length of time.
-Cruising Cunard was a really interesting experience, which I am glad that I did it.
+For a week or less, I would definitely consider cruising with Cunard and dressing up for dinner but I don’t think I would like to dress formally for any great length of time.

 Before my first Cunard cruise, I had no idea how seriously some people take the dress code.
-I recently was on cruise critic forum where I saw a women say that her holiday would be ruined if another guest took off his jacket while at dinner…
+I recently was on a Cruise Critic Forum where I saw a woman say that her holiday would be ruined if another guest took off his jacket while at dinner…